 - User Name and Password Protection for Grafana: The Grafana web can be exposed to a defined list of hosts.
 If you are connecting to Grafana from anything other than the localhost, a user name and password is required for authentication.
-Both LDAP and local database users are supported. - Syslog over Stunnel: The default behavior in SIMP is to encrypt syslog traffic over Stunnel.
-This remains the case with Logstash.
+Both LDAP and local database users are supported.
+By default, only an admin account is created.
+SIMP will automatically generate that password. - Syslog over Stunnel: The default behavior in SIMP is to encrypt syslog traffic using native :term'TLS' in rsyslog.
+The logstash syslog configuration is setup to listen on a stunnel port, which then forwards to the local logstash syslog listener.
 Unencrypted traffic is also supported for network devices. - Limiting Web Actions: The Grafana module restricts what HTTP commands a user can perform on the Elastic-search data store.
 Full POST action must be given to the Logstash nodes and some nodes may require DELETE capabilities.
 Logstash hosts should be tightly controlled so that administrative users cannot modify data inside of Elasticsearch with carefully crafted commands.
 This is one reason that we use syslog on the local hosts.